hearot/ArgoScuolaNext/README-en.md

 # ArgoScuolaNext APIs

-Client that uses ArgoScuolaNext APIs to manage and view your informations on it.
+A client which allows you to use the ArgoScuolaNext APIs in order to manage and view your information.

 [ArgoScuolaNext APIs in Php](https://github.com/hearot/ArgoScuolaNext)